JennAckerman/Portfolio/README.md

 2. [Full Projects](https://github.com/JennAckerman/Portfolio/tree/main/Full%20Projects)
     - This section holds projects that detail each section of the project journey from data scraping to client facing API.
 3. [Mini Projects](https://github.com/JennAckerman/Portfolio/tree/main/Mini%20Projects)
-    - This section holds small projects that focus on specific parts in a Business Analysis project.
+    - This section holds small projects that focus on specific parts in a Data Analysis project.

 ## Background
 Hello and welcome to my portfolio!